LIVE

 USยทgeopoliticalยทUS Trade Representative

-UK Consumer Price Index rose 2.7% YoY in February 2026, above the 2% target but on a declining trend.
+UK Consumer Price Index rose 2.7% YoY in February 2026, above the 2% target.
 Services inflation remains stubborn at 4.1%, a key concern for the Bank of England.
-The MPC meets tomorrow (March 19) and is expected to hold rates at 4.50% following the February cut.
-Wage growth has moderated to 4.2%, giving some comfort.
+The MPC held rates at 4.50% at its March 2026 meeting.
+Wage growth has moderated to 4.2%, and the next MPC decision is due May 7, 2026, where a 25bps cut is possible if services inflation continues to ease.

 ECB at 2.65% โ€” Data-Dependent Path as Growth Stalls